OUR HISTORY

 2016

-The District issues Revenue Bond (Texas Water Development Board SWIFT) $4,635,000 for the Fort Worth Northside II Waterline Project.
+The District issues Revenue Bonds (Texas Water Development Board SWIFT) $4,635,000 for the Fort Worth Northside II Waterline Project.
 This project upgraded water lines from Fort Worth to the District and increased water supply for our customers.

 2021